-The Outer Banks opened to visitors on May 16th and remains open.
-We’ve outlined commonly asked questions below.
-The Dare County Emergency Management FAQ Page is also an excellent resource that addresses many common questions.
+We’ve outlined commonly asked questions about Covid-19 and visiting the Outer Banks below.
 The expectation is that visitors will familiarize themselves with local ordinances prior to their arrival, and continue to follow common-sense guidelines like frequent hand washing and social distancing, just as you would at home.
 If you are sick, do not travel.

 What additional cleaning and safety measures is Carolina Designs taking?